· David Cruz · Schools & Compliance · 12 min read

 ”Do we need a BAA (Business Associate Agreement) for behavioral data?”

 Not typically.
-BAAs are a HIPAA requirement, and most school-maintained behavioral records fall under FERPA, not HIPAA.
-What you need is a data use agreement or FERPA-compliant contract addendum that specifies the vendor’s obligations.
+BAAs are a HIPAA requirement for covered entities sharing PHI with business associates.
+Since most school-maintained behavioral records fall under FERPA, not HIPAA, a BAA is not the right agreement.
+What you need is a data use agreement or FERPA-compliant contract addendum that specifies the vendor’s obligations as a school official.

 ”Can BCBAs share data with a student’s private ABA provider?”